Katsushika Jinja Shrine and Katsumata Park in Nishi Funabashi

 Nikke Colton Plaza and some landmarks around are attractive and exciting to walk on.

-and historical and cultural landmarks.
+and cultural landmarks.

 Having long history and the national natural treasure Senbon Icho Tree stands in.